 I'm sure their phone lines and their computer lines are burning with phone calls and emails from people who are dissatisfied with this.

-And I told you yesterday that as the heat mounts on McCain, the drive-by media has as its duty to make sure the White House is uh the one seen as caving in this.
+And I told you yesterday that as the heat mounts on McCain, the drive-by media has as its duty to make sure the White House is the one seen as caving in this.

-Because as far as the media is concerned, when this is all said and done when it's over with, McCain will be the one, as far as they're concerned, who is seen to get something out of this.
+Because as far as the media is concerned, when this is all said and done, when it's over with, McCain will be the one, as far as they're concerned, who is seen to get something out of this.

 They will never ever suggest that McCain caved.

-But I wouldn't be a bit surprised if that's what's going on here, because I think he's overshot.
+But I wouldn't be a bit surprised if that's what's going on here because I think he's overshot with us, thinking he's, I think he just made a miscalculation here.

-Uh now there's another story that backs this up in the Washington Post, dissidents detainee bill may face filibuster.
+Now, there's another story that backs this up in the Washington Post.

 Well, there's no cave in that.

-So my question is, who's blinking?
+So, my question is: who's blinking?

 Who is actually blinking?

-Senate Majority Leader Bill Frist signaled yesterday that he and other White House allies will filibuster a bill dealing with the interrogation and prosecution of detainees if they can't persuade a rival group of Republicans to rewrite key provisions opposed by President Bush.
+Listen to this: Senate Majority Leader Bill Frist signaled yesterday that he and other White House allies will filibuster a bill dealing with the interrogation and prosecution of detainees if they can't persuade a rival group of Republicans to rewrite key provisions opposed by President Bush.

-Now the New York Times doesn't say that.
+Now, the New York Times doesn't say that.

-But the Washington Post tells us that Frist said, screw that, you guys don't get on board, and we're gonna filibuster this whole thing.
+You guys don't get on board, and we're going to filibuster this whole thing.

-Frist struck a jarring tone, it says here, telling reporters that the trio's bill is unacceptable despite its majority support.
+Frist struck a jarring tone, it says here, telling reporters that the TRIO's bill is unacceptable despite its majority support.

-For a bill to pass, Frist said, it's got to preserve our intelligence programs, and it must protect classified information from terrorists.
+For a bill to pass, Frist said it's got to preserve our intelligence programs and it must protect classified information from terrorists.

-He said the president's bill achieves those two goals, but that the Warner McCain Graham bill falls short.
+He said the president's bill achieves those two goals, but that the Warner-McCain Graham bill falls short.

-Yesterday, uh Warner said negotiators were considering revising the Federal War Crimes Act to clarify acceptable interrogation methods by non-military officials.
+Yesterday, Warner said negotiators were considering revising the Federal War Crimes Act to clarify acceptable interrogation methods by non-military officials.

 It was unclear whether the White House would accept such language.